 Keeping your food and drinks cold is always a challenge.
 Coolers run from your basic cheap styrofoam ones to the top of the line Yeti's.
 As far as keeping ice in a cooler each has holding times better than others.
 However for the price of a Yeti I can buy an awful lot of ice.

 We've had a Coleman cooler for almost as long as we've owned the pop up.
 It's basic and cheap.
 Yes it doesn't keep ice for days on end like an expensive cooler, but I've found a couple things to help that.

-When you buy ice from the store or a machine the first thing to realize is the tempertures are kept at just the freezing point to minimize their electric costs.
+When you buy ice from the store or a machine know that the tempertures are kept at just the freezing point to minimize their electric costs.
 If possible buy your ice a few days ahead and drop it in your home freezer.
 The ice will freeze colder and last a bit longer.